 Completing a Single Works Order

-If you wish to complete a single works order, highlight it in the list and press Complete.
+To complete a single works order, highlight it in the list and press Complete.

 Quantity Outstanding: This field shows the quantity outstanding on the works order.